Initial Release: November 1999

 Bonus Levels: In December 1999, the British newspaper The Times teamed up with Eidos to release a special exclusive level.
 In this mini-adventure, Lara explores a newly discovered area of King Tutankhamun's tomb.
-The level is available on the TR4 downloads page, and my walkthrough is linked below.
+The level is available on the TR4 downloads page.
+My walkthrough is linked below.

 Classic Tomb Raider Games on New Systems: The Last Revelation was designed for Windows 98/Me but can be patched to run in newer versions of Windows.
+There are also a number of fan-made mods to enhance your gaming experience.
 See the TR4 Downloads page for details.
 For help running the Macintosh version on newer systems, visit MacRaider.

 Becoming an Expert Raider